-Lottery applications are submitted online via our website www.csfphiladelphia.org during open application season.
-You may find the online application on our homepage from September 15th through November 15th, and December 1st through March 1st.
+Lottery applications are submitted online via our website www.csfphiladelphia.org during open application season from September 15th through March 1st.

 • Social Security

-The amount of a CSFP scholarship is determined by income relative to tuition.
-However, there is a maximum award of $2,900 per student for the 2019-2020 school year, as well as a minimum annual contribution of $500 by each family toward tuition.
+CSFP provides partial scholarships based on income, family size, and your school’s tuition amount.
+There is a maximum award of $2,900 per student for the 2019-2020 school year, as well as a minimum annual contribution of $500 by each family toward tuition.
 Families are responsible for finding additional financial aid and/or paying the balance of any remaining tuition themselves.

 A common reason that families drop out of the CSFP program is that they cannot afford to continue their part of tuition payments at their private school.
 Because stability is important in a child’s education, please seriously evaluate your financial situation and determine whether it is feasible to make private schooling a long-term commitment for your family.

 Families can have up to (3) K-8th grade children receiving a scholarship at one time.
 All scholarships are lottery based and are not guaranteed to siblings.
 Your award opportunity is for 4 years (or until 8th grade – whichever happens first), provided eligibility requirements continue to be met each year.

 CSFP scholarships may be used at any one of 170+ approved private schools.
 CSFP does not provide scholarships for public, charter, cyber schools, or homeschooling.
 The full list of approved schools can be found by clicking here

 Scholarships last for 4 consecutive years, provided eligibility requirements continue to be met.
 These requirements include:

 1. Your family remains financially eligible according to CSFP income requirements.
 (The scale may increase slightly each year according to the rate of inflation).